 Hop on a cruise craft and speed through the water to the area known as the Shipwreck Capital of the Atlantic for a PADI Certified 2-Tank Dive.
 See two historic shipwrecks at your first dive site complete with lively commentary, then cruise to a second site and dive at a reef surrounded by coral and colorful fish.

 Snorkel at a secluded beach area during a catamaran cruise that takes you past Devil’s Isle, the infamous Bermuda reefs that have threatened seafaring vessels for centuries.
 From a small beach area, you can also paddleboard, kayak, or just unwind on the beach.
+Summer is the best time to visit Bermuda for water activities, when tour operators run several tours per day.

 7: Take a Selfie on a Pink Sand Beach